Shared Ownership Equity Release – Overview & More

 It is often the case that one party lives in the property and is required to pay rent on the percentage of the property they do not own.
 For example, if you have 50% ownership of a property, you may live in the property but pay rent at a rate of 50% of what the rent would normally be.

-How does equity work with shared ownership?
+How does equity work in this situation?

 If you have shared ownership of a property, your home equity is calculated by working out the value of your percentage of the property and then subtracting any debts attached to the property in your name.